Waiver Eligibility Requirements

-The student insurance fee will be placed on your student account until you satisfy the enrollment or waiver requirements.
-Once you satisfy these requirements, please allow 5-10 business days, processing time, for your student account to be updated.
+The student insurance fee will be placed on your Rice student account until you satisfy the enrollment or waiver requirements during Open Enrollment.
+The fee on your account does not confirm enrollment until you take action to enroll.
+Once you satisfy these requirements, please allow 5-10 business days, processing time, for your Rice student account to be updated.

 IMPORTANT: If you do not take action to enroll or waive the student insurance plan prior to the deadline, you will be automatically enrolled into the insurance plan and responsible for the full premium amount.
 Once you are enrolled, the coverage cannot be cancelled for any reason.
 NO EXCEPTIONS WILL BE MADE.
-(Deadline dates for applications to enroll in or waive coverage are August 30, 2019 for annual/fall enrollment and January 17, 2020 for spring/summer enrollment).
+(Deadline dates for applications to enroll in or waive coverage are August 28, 2020 for annual/fall enrollment and January 15, 2021 for spring enrollment).

 NOTE: All Rice-sponsored F-1 and J-1 Visa International Students are required to enroll in either the Rice Aetna Student Health Insurance plan or Rice's Approved Alternative Insurance Plan by Student Assurance Services (SAS).